The Ultimate In Birding Tours

 Depending on water levels, we will explore a nearby whitewater tributary of the Napo, which will no doubt result in more splendid bird sightings.
 Moving slowly along the river we will look for Rufescent Tiger Heron, Agami Heron, Great Black Hawk, American Pygmy and Green-and-rufous Kingfishers, Pied and Spotted Puffbirds, Black-chinned Antbird, Plum-throated Cotinga and the localized Velvet-fronted Grackle.

-Amazonian Peru: Iquitos: Day 8 After some final birding at Explornapo Lodge we will head upstream on the Amazon river, eventually arriving at the Yanayacu river and Muyuna Lodge, where we will spend three nights.
+Amazonian Peru: Iquitos: Day 8 Today we will return to Iquitos and continue to the Yanayacu River and Muyuna Lodge, where we will spend three nights.

 Amazonian Peru: Iquitos: Days 9-10 At Muyuna we will seek out the rare and threatened Wattled Curassow in an area of várzea forest with the help of our local guide.
 This area of Peru is the most accessible site in the entire Amazon basin to see this species, which is classified as Endangered due to hunting pressure on its very small population.
 The only other sites for the curassow are found in Bolivia and Brazil, where the birds either require a long hike or can be difficult to see.